 Decisions as to the selection of teachers and scientists referred to in paragraphs 5 and 6 above shall be taken each year before the end of the month of September.

-The Royal Swedish Academy of Sciences is responsible for the selection of the Laureates in Economic Sciences from among the candidates recommended by the Economic Sciences Prize Committee.
+The Royal Swedish Academy of Sciences is responsible for the selection of the economic sciences laureates from among the candidates recommended by the Economic Sciences Prize Committee.
 The Committee is the working body that screens the nominations and selects the final candidates.
 It consists of five members, but for many years the Committee has included adjunct members with the same voting rights as members.

-Below is a brief description of the process involved in choosing the Laureates in Economic Sciences.
+Below is a brief description of the process involved in choosing the economic sciences laureates.

 September – Nomination forms are sent out.
-The Economic Sciences Prize Committee sends out confidential forms to around 3,000 individuals – selected professors at universities around the world, Laureates in Economic Sciences, and members of the Royal Swedish Academy of Sciences, among others.
+The Economic Sciences Prize Committee sends out confidential forms to around 3,000 individuals – selected professors at universities around the world, economic sciences laureates, and members of the Royal Swedish Academy of Sciences, among others.

 February – Deadline for submission.
 The completed forms must reach the Economic Sciences Prize Committee no later than January 31 of the following year.
 The Committee screens the nominations and selects the preliminary candidates.
 About 250-350 names are nominated as the same names are often submitted by several nominators.